 Some upgrades at the marina were also done, Gary and I did some electrical outlets and rewired the pumpout dock along with power to the west section which has not been working for the last year.

 we had a great turnout on wednesday night rounding the poles with an average of four boats each week but the party always had at least 35 people joining in the fun and burgers, with happy hour being stretched to hours.
+Projects are being planned out for the winter months which will be wiring upgrades and looking at a hard top dodger and an arch for the solar panels and a possible wind generator.

 So I went out and got a new xantrex charger inverter 1000watt.

-Some info for you to read on is in the included links here;
+Some info for you to read on is in the included links here; Data Sheet Owners guide Installation Manual

 For my boat I had to install it in my battery electrical compartment.
 This also meant some cleanup of the existing wiring the previous owners had left behind.